 Through a broker

 The most common route.
-Platforms like Interactive Investor, Hargreaves Lansdown, and AJ Bell all offer access to gilts trading on the London Stock Exchange.
-You buy and sell gilts just like shares, with prices updated throughout the day.
-Most platforms charge their standard dealing fee (typically £5-12 per trade).
+Interactive Investor, Hargreaves Lansdown and AJ Bell all offer gilts trading on the London Stock Exchange.
+You buy and sell just like shares, paying the standard dealing fee (typically £5-12 per trade).
+Holding gilts inside an ISA or SIPP shelters the income from tax.

 Via the DMO directly

-The Debt Management Office runs a service called the DMO Purchase and Sale Service that allows individuals to buy gilts directly from the government.
-The minimum investment is just £100.
-There are no dealing commissions, though the service is slower than a broker - you post a form or submit online, and the trade is executed at the next auction price.
+The DMO Purchase and Sale Service lets individuals buy gilts directly from the government.
+Minimum investment is £100, with no dealing commissions.
+It is slower than a broker - trades execute at the next auction price - so it suits buy-and-hold investors.

 Gilt funds and ETFs

-- iShares Core UK Gilts UCITS ETF (IGLT) - tracks conventional gilts across all maturities
+• iShares Core UK Gilts UCITS ETF (IGLT) - conventional gilts across all maturities

-- Vanguard UK Government Bond Index Fund - a low-cost fund covering the gilt market
+• Vanguard UK Government Bond Index Fund - low-cost gilt market coverage

-- iShares Index-Linked Gilts UCITS ETF (INXG) - tracks index-linked gilts specifically
+• iShares Index-Linked Gilts UCITS ETF (INXG) - index-linked gilts only

 The trade-off with a fund is that it never matures.
-Individual gilts return your capital on a set date.
-A fund continuously buys and sells gilts, so your capital value fluctuates with interest rates indefinitely.
-This matters if you are using bonds to match a specific future liability.
+Individual gilts return your capital on a set date; a fund's value fluctuates with rates indefinitely.
+That matters if you are matching a specific future liability.

 What gilt yields tell you about the economy

-Gilt yields are not just a number for bond investors.
-They are one of the most watched indicators in financial markets, used by everyone from mortgage lenders to the Chancellor of the Exchequer to gauge the economic mood.
+Gilt yields are one of the most watched indicators in financial markets, used by everyone from mortgage lenders to the Chancellor to gauge the economic mood.

-The yield on a gilt is the annual return you would earn by buying it at the current market price and holding it to maturity.
-When the price of a gilt falls, the yield rises (because you are paying less for the same stream of future payments).
+The yield on a gilt is the annual return you would earn by buying at the current price and holding to maturity.
+When the price falls, the yield rises.
 When the price rises, the yield falls.

-This inverse relationship means that gilt yields move in the opposite direction to demand.
-If investors are rushing to buy gilts - typically during periods of uncertainty or fear - prices rise and yields fall.
-If investors are selling gilts - perhaps because they expect higher inflation or better returns elsewhere - prices fall and yields rise.
+If investors rush to buy gilts - typically during uncertainty - prices rise and yields fall.
+If investors sell because they expect higher inflation or better returns elsewhere, yields rise.

 Yields as a confidence barometer

-Rising gilt yields signal that the market is demanding more compensation to lend to the UK government.
+Rising gilt yields signal the market demanding more compensation to lend to the UK government.
 This can happen for several reasons:

-- Inflation expectations - if investors believe inflation will be higher than the Bank of England's 2% target, they demand higher yields to offset the erosion of their purchasing power
+• Inflation expectations - if investors believe inflation will exceed the Bank of England's 2% target, they demand higher yields to offset the erosion of purchasing power

-- Fiscal concern - if a government announces large unfunded spending plans, gilt yields tend to spike as markets price in more borrowing and greater risk.
-The September 2022 mini-budget under Liz Truss is the textbook example - 30-year gilt yields surged by over 1.5 percentage points in days, triggering a pension fund liquidity crisis
+• Fiscal concern - large unfunded spending plans push yields up.
+The September 2022 mini-budget is the textbook example: 30-year gilt yields surged by over 1.5 percentage points in days, triggering a pension fund liquidity crisis

-- Central bank policy - when the Bank of England raises the base rate, short-term gilt yields tend to follow.
-Longer-term yields may or may not rise, depending on whether markets believe higher rates will slow the economy
+• Central bank policy - when the Bank of England raises the base rate, short-term gilt yields tend to follow

-Falling gilt yields signal the opposite: investors are accepting lower returns because they see gilts as a safe haven, or because they expect interest rates to fall.
+Falling gilt yields signal the opposite: investors accepting lower returns because they see gilts as a safe haven, or because they expect rate cuts.

 The yield curve